Why Are There So Many Millipedes in My House?

 Whether you live in a city or the New Jersey countryside, you’ll see 1,000 leggers crawling about in the yard.
 They prefer damp areas and may congregate in your garden or the brush.
 You may notice them around the stones in your walkway or along the foundation.

-The wiggly millipede may seem creepy and gross, but they can’t bite or sting.
+The wiggly millipede may seem creepy and gross, but millipedes in your house can’t bite or sting.
 They aren’t aggressive and will just roll into a ball for protection.
 But that doesn’t mean they are entirely harmless.
 Millipedes secrete a toxic substance that can irritate your skin if you touch it.
 It can cause a burning rash if you have sensitive skin.

 They are poisonous for pets to consume, but their smelly musk is enough to keep your fur babies at bay.
 Some millipede species can spray their musk for nearly three feet.
 If these crawly critters get into your house, they won’t damage the structure, furniture, or clothing.
 They like plants, and they can nibble and contaminate fruit and vegetables in your pantry.
 Also, millipedes don’t usually carry diseases harmful to humans and animals.